Retaking the Exam

 Candidates who retake an exam following a failure receive a different version of the exam(s) that they took before.
 All sections are submitted again, regardless of the previous result obtained.
 Out of concern for fairness for all candidates, the versions of the exam are of equivalent difficulty and evaluate the same skills and aspects of skills.

-To help you to prepare to retake your exam, consult the information sheets and the sample questions, which are good tools.
+To help you prepare to retake your exam, consult the information sheets and the sample questions, which are good tools.
 The sample questions do not constitute a review but are aimed at familiarizing you with the types of questions in a qualification examination and with the computer tool for taking the exam.

 Types of retake exam